Glomerulonephritis

 Treatment

-Some people with the acute form may get better with time.
+Some people may get better with time.
 Others may need treatment to keep the kidney working.
 This also lowers the risk of further injury.
 Treatment depends on the cause.
 Options may be:

 • Stopping or changing medicines that are harming the kidneys